skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 .. _kubernetes-overview:

-SkyPilot on Kubernetes (Beta)
+SkyPilot on Kubernetes (Alpha)
 =============================

 .. note::
-    Kubernetes support for SkyPilot is a beta preview under active development.
+    Kubernetes support for SkyPilot is a alpha preview under active development.
     There may be rough edges and features may change without notice.
-Please report any `bugs <https://github.com/skypilot-org/skypilot/issues>`_ and `reach out to us <http://slack.skypilot.co>`_ for feature requests.
+    Please report any `bugs <https://github.com/skypilot-org/skypilot/issues>`_ and
+    `reach out to us <http://slack.skypilot.co>`_ for feature requests.

-SkyPilot can run on your private on-prem or cloud Kubernetes clusters.
+SkyPilot tasks can be deployed on your private on-prem or cloud clusters running Kubernetes.
-Your Kubernetes cluster gets added to the list of "clouds" in SkyPilot and SkyPilot tasks can be submitted to your Kubernetes cluster just like any other cloud provider.
+The Kubernetes cluster gets added to the list of "clouds" in SkyPilot and SkyPilot tasks can be submitted to your Kubernetes cluster just like any other cloud provider.

 **Benefits of bringing your Kubernetes cluster to SkyPilot:**